 He is now looking forward to continuing this journey as a member of the Board.
 When Chris is not out on the trails, you will find him out volunteering with various other organizations in the Bow Valley or travelling to other wilderness destinations.
 Chris joined the Board in June, 2023.

 Lloyd Suchet has spent parts of his life in many parts of Canada, but has settled in Calgary in no small part due to its incredible access to mountain parks like Kananaskis Country.
 As an avid splitboarder, mountain biker, climber and hiker, Kananaskis has also been a special place for him, and is what drove me to become more involved in Friends of Kananaskis.
 Outdoor spaces and outdoor recreation enrich lives, and Lloyd is dedicated to improving access, education, and environmental protection so that more people can enjoy these incredible natural amenities.

 In his professional life, Lloyd is currently the Executive Director of the BOMA Calgary, with experience in policy development and research as well as serving as an aide to a federal cabinet minister.
 He has also been involved in community initiatives he is passionate about, including the Friends’ 2022 TrailFest event, the Canadian Wildlife Federation’s Wild Outside program, the Alberta River Surfing Association, and the Calgary Jewish Federation.

 Alberta Parks Liaisons

-The Friends of Kananaskis Country works closely with the Government of Alberta, through Tourism, Parks and Recreation.
+The Friends of Kananaskis Country works closely with the Government of Alberta, through the Ministry of Forestry, Parks and Tourism.
 We are grateful for the support and guidance we receive from the Kananaskis Country Parks Division Liaisons, who sit on our Board: